NTIG-Uppsala/florist-website/README.md

 - Use one space before the opening bracket
 - Place the curly closing bracket on a new line
 - Arrays, every item new line
-- Space around operants and after commas
+- Space around operands and after commas
 - Always use 4 spaces for indentation of code blocks
 - Avoid long lines
 - Avoid global variables